Food Business Owner Fixing a Zero Food Hygiene Rating To The Door

 Frequently Asked Questions - FAQs

-In Wales, if the EHO has reasonable grounds for believing that you (as the food business operator) are failing to comply with the Food Hygiene (Wales) Regulations 2006, and there is an imminent risk to health, the officer may serve a statutory notice.
+If the EHO has reasonable grounds for believing that you (as the food business operator) are failing to comply with food hygiene regulations, and there is an imminent risk to health, the officer may serve a statutory notice.
 This is called a “hygiene improvement notice’’.

-If you receive a 0 food hygiene rating (also called a food rating of zero), you must act quickly.
+If you receive a 0 star hygiene rating (0 hygiene rating), you must act quickly.
 The health inspector may issue one or more Hygiene Improvement Notices (HIN) which is a statutory notice.
-You will need to put right the issues stated in the notice and then apply for a re-inspection to recover your rating.
+You will need to put right the issues stated in the notice within the timescale.

 The notice must state what grounds the officer has for believing that: